D-Baines/atams/Developer/Documentation/CodingStandards.md

 ### Public Class Variables
 - **Rule:** Non-constant public member variables shall not be used.
 Setters and getters of private variables should be defined instead for more tightly specified object interactions.
-- **Rationale:** Clarifies expected class usage and concurrency locks can be encapsulated in setter/getter functions to avoid race conditions where appropriate.
+- **Rationale:** Clarifies expected class usage, and concurrency locks can be encapsulated in setter/getter functions to avoid race conditions.

 ### Operator Overloading
 - **Rule:** Overloads must be obvious & complete.